 - buy a title, new or used, from a local bookseller or other retailer (also, I have an Amazon Associate link – at the bottom left of every page on this site – that may generate a small commission: Thanks).

-- WATCHING FILMS: Sources for free movies online include Tubi, IMDbTV, Crackle, YouTube Movies Free With Ads, Vudu Movies Free With Ads, Plex, Pluto, and more services spring up regularly.
-Also see silent era classics via this site; or do a search.
+- WATCHING FILMS: Sources for free movies online (UPDATED April 2, 2022) include Tubi, IMDbTV, Crackle, YouTube Movies Free With Ads, Vudu Movies Free With Ads, Plex (including a LGBTQ+ channel called Cinepride), Pluto, Redbox Free on Demand, RokuChannel (on any device), more spring up regularly, also there are selected silent era classics via this site, or do a search.